40 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on mindfulness and stress reduction techniques, so it's unlikely that medication changes are required.

-Is Mind-Body Conditioning safe for students?
+What prior data suggests that this Mind-Body Conditioning course is safe for students?

 This trial is for second-year dance majors at The Ohio State University who are looking to reduce stress, burnout, and musculoskeletal injuries.
 It aims to improve resilience through a Mind-Body Conditioning course integrated into their curriculum.